vinceskahan/v5wiki/mqtt.md

 ### How to Install

-1. Install the python modules that weewx-mqtt depends on:
+1. Install the python modules that weewx-mqtt depends on (python-cjson is optional, and currently not supported with python3):

 ```
 sudo pip install paho-mqtt